stealth-lndrs/PoliSpectralTools.jl/EXAMPLES_TEST_PLAN.md

 # Usage Examples and Test Plan

-This guide enumerates ten showcase examples and ten regression tests that demonstrate the current SpectralTools capabilities.
+This guide enumerates ten showcase examples and ten regression tests that demonstrate the current PoliSpectralTools capabilities.
 Each contributor can pick any combination of usage examples and tests to implement independently.
 The expectations are simply that every selected item gains a script under `examples/` and a matching automated test in `test/` (when applicable).